Networking and Management Connectivity

 Class of Service (CoS) Preservation for Ingress and Egress Traffic

 When traffic enters the Cisco ACI fabric, each packet's priority is mapped to a Cisco ACI QoS level.
-These QoS levels are then stored in the CoS field and DEI bit of the packet's outer header while the original headers are discarded.
+These QoS levels are then stored in the CoS field and DE bit of the packet's outer header while the original headers are discarded.

 If you want to preserve the original CoS values of the ingressing packets and restore it when the packet leaves the fabric, you can enable the 802.1p Class of Service (CoS) preservation using a global fabric QoS policy as described in this section.

-The CoS preservation is supported in single pod and multipod topologies.
-However, in multipod topologies, CoS preservation can be used only when you are not concerned with preserving the settings in the IPN between pods.
+The CoS preservation is supported in single pod and multipod topologies, however in multipod topologies, CoS preservation can be used only when you are not concerned with preserving the settings in the IPN between pods.
 To preserve the CoS values of the packets as they are transiting the IPN, use the DSCP translation policy as described in Multi-Pod QoS and DSCP Translation Policy.

 Multi-Pod QoS and DSCP Translation Policy